 - 4 utility models,

-- increased fuel cycle (up to 10 years) with fuel enrichment of less than 20%;
+extended cycle of operation (to 10 years) at the fuel enrichment less than 20%;

-no refueling equipment onboard, which makes the object more stable in terms of proliferation of nuclear weapons and physical protection;
+no refueling equipment onboard, which enhances the facility resistance in terms of nuclear non-proliferation and physical protection;

-- two options of vessel design: - non-self-propelled and self-propelled (with a dynamic positioning system).
+two options of the vessel design: non-self-propelled and self-propelled (with a dynamic positioning system).

-The proposed solutions allow the use of OFPUs in the countries with the minimum developed nuclear infrastructure under the BOO (Build Own Operate) scenario using the competence and infrastructure of the Russian nuclear industry.
-This reduces the financial burden on a potential customer interested in electricity supplies at a stable price.
+The proposed solutions allow the OFPUs to be operated in the countries with the minimally developed nuclear infrastructure according to the BOO (Build Own Operate) scenario using the competences and the infrastructure of the Russian nuclear industry.
+This reduces the financial burden on a potential customer interested in electricity supply at a stable price.

 Medium-Sized Nuclear Power Stations

-According to the IAEA classification, these plants pertain to medium-power reactors.
+According to the IAEA classification, these plants pertain to medium-sized reactors.

-Medium-power units are designed to supply power to particular regions of Russia, developed and developing countries that do not require 1000-1500 MW units and that depend heavily on the cost of procurement or transportation of hydrocarbon fuel.
+The medium-sized units are designed to supply power to individual regions in Russia, developed and developing countries that do not require 1,000–1,500 MW units and that heavily depend on the purchasing cost or transportation cost of the fossil fuel.

-VBER plants can be used as part of medium-sized nuclear power stations to supply energy to cities and large industrial and residential areas, oil extraction and refinery centers, liquefied natural gas (LNG) production, mining and processing works, desalination facilities.
+The VBER plants may be used within medium-sized nuclear power plants to supply power to towns and large industrial and residential areas, oil extraction and/or refinery centers, liquefied natural gas (LNG) production centers, mining and processing combines, and desalination facilities.

-VBER reactor plants are built using proven solutions and the latest advances in marine technologies, including a reactor unit and a sealed primary circuit with core and fuel cycle solutions traditional for the nuclear power industry (VVER-1000).
-The design meets all the fundamental safety, reliability and efficiency requirements for advanced new-generation nuclear power stations.
+The VBER reactor plants are developed with the use of the proven solutions and the latest achievements in marine technologies, including the reactor unit and the pressurized primary circuit with the solutions for the core and the operating cycle that are traditional for the nuclear power industry (VVER-1000).
+The design meets all the fundamental safety, reliability, and efficiency requirements for the advanced new-generation nuclear power plants.

-The compactness of modular plants and the technical solutions for systems and equipment tested by the operation of NSSSs open the way for reducing construction volumes, construction time, capital and operating costs in the conditions of stationary power engineering, increasing safety and simplifying operation.
+The compactness inherent to the modular plants and the engineering solutions for systems and equipment tested in operation of the propulsion NSSSs open the way for cutting down the construction volumes, construction time, capital and operating costs in the situation with the stationary power generating industry, while enhancing safety and simplifying operation.

-An important element of the process platform of VBER plants is a unified heat exchange loop that makes it possible to vary the unit power of the reactor plant from 170 to 600 MW (e) and, accordingly, that of the power unit by changing the number of loops.
-The basic qualities of the plants, that meet the possible requirements of customers, are as follows:
+The important element of the process platform for the VBER plants is a unified heat transfer loop that enables the reactor plant unit generating capacity to be varied from 170 to 600 MWe and, accordingly, the power unit generating capacity to be varied through changing the number of the loops.
+To ensure that customers’ possible requirements are met, the basic features of the plants are the following:

-multifunctional performance of the reactor plant (electricity, heat, desalination);
+the reactor plant is all-purpose (electricity, heat, desalination);

-multipurposeness and flexibility of the technology to meet the requirements of potential customers.
+the technology is all-purpose and flexible for satisfying the requirements of potential customers.